vdesabou/kafka-docker-playground-docs/docs/playground debug thread-dump.md

 🎯 Take a java thread dump

 🔖 It will save output to a file and open with text editor set with playground config editor \<editor\> (default is code)

+The first thing to take when something is stuck: it shows the stack of
+every thread, and the deadlocks if any.

+🎓 Tip: take two or three dumps a few seconds apart.
+Threads that appear
+in the same place every time are the ones that are really blocked.

 ## Usage